IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-apachesolr-guardium/README.md

         $ sudo apt install default-jre
 2.Run the below command to check the java version:
         $ java –version
-3.In order for Solr to work as expected, user need to have the lsof command installed as well.
+3.In order for Solr to work as expected, the user needs to have the lsof command installed as well.
         The lsof command stands for "list open files".
 Run the following command for lsof Installation:
         $ sudo apt install lsof
 4.Run the following commands to download Solr installation files: